sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - draft-nlp-table.md

 For an overview of how the NLP Table method works, see the following steps:

 1. Sensible ignores any OCR settings you configure for the document type and uses Microsoft to OCR the entire document.
+TODO: see slack discussion.

 2. Sensible uses Microsoft Form Recognizer table detection to find all tables in the document.